cesanta/frozen/README.md

-JSON parser and generator for ISO C
+JSON parser for ISO C
 ===========================================

-## Features
+# Features

-   * Written in strict ISO C
+   * Written in strict ISO C, portable to any environment
-   * No dependencies, even libc is not required
-   * Simple API: one function for parsing, one function for generation
+   * Simple API: one function for parsing and one helper function for fetching parsed values
    * Supports superset of JSON: allows non-quoted identifiers as object keys
-   * Very fast, does one pass
+   * Very small footprint
+   * No dependencies
    * Makes no memory allocations

-## API
+# API

     int parse_json(const char *json_string, int json_string_length,
                    struct json_token *tokens_array, int size_of_tokens_array);